salesforce/storm-dynamic-spout/README.md

 This implementation will never retry failed messages.
 One and done.

 ### [TupleBuffer](src/main/java/com/salesforce/storm/spout/sideline/tupleBuffer/TupleBuffer.java)
 This interface defines an abstraction around essentially a concurrent queue.
-Abstracting this instead of using directly a queue object allows us to do things like implement a "fairness" algorithm on the poll() method for pulling off of the queue.
-Using a straight ConcurrentQueue would give us FIFO semantics but with an abstraction we could implement round robin across kafka consumers, or any scheduling algorithm that you'd like.
+By creating an abstraction around the queue it allows for things like implementing a "fairness" algorithm on the poll() method for pulling off of the queue.
+Using a straight ConcurrentQueue would provide FIFO semantics but with an abstraction round robin across kafka consumers could be implemented, or any other preferred scheduling algorithm.

-This is getting into the nitty-gritty internals of the spout here, you would need a pretty special use case to mess around with this one.
+*Note: This is getting into the nitty-gritty internals of the spout here, you would need a pretty special use case to mess around with this one.*

 ###### Configuration
 Config Key   | Type | Description | Default Value |